Garmin fēnix 8 (47mm AMOLED) vs Garmin epix Pro (Gen 2) Sapphire Edition (47mm)

 Which one is better?

-The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its 1.4" display crushes the 1.3" on the epix Pro.
-That said, grab the Garmin epix Pro if you want a lighter watch at 2.47 oz, making it ideal for long wear during activities.
+The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its larger 1.4" display crushes the 1.3" screen on the epix Pro.
+That said, grab the epix Pro if you prioritize a lighter weight at 2.47 oz - that's 0.35 oz less than the fēnix 8, making it more comfortable for daily wear.

 Who should buy each?

-Choose the Garmin fēnix 8 (47mm AMOLED) if: you want a larger 1.4" display for better visibility, need built-in speaker/mic for calls, or value durability with a dive rating up to 40m.
+Choose the Garmin fēnix 8 (47mm AMOLED) if: you want a larger 1.4" display, need longer GPS battery life (47h), or dive with features rated to 40m.

-Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you prefer a lighter watch at 2.47 oz, want a premium sapphire build for durability, or plan to use it mainly for fitness tracking without the need for calls.
+Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you prefer a lighter watch (2.47 oz), appreciate a premium build with Sapphire, or want advanced health features like ECG.

 Conclusion